Cranq-io/cranq-prototypes-doc/blockchain/ethereum/actions/deploy script creator/ceeb0e68-734f-4ff4-aaad-7302710fffae.md

     ```

-    {
+    {<br>
-      "cwd": string, // the working directory
+      "cwd": string, // the working directory<br>
-      "path": string, // the path to write the deploy script to
+      "path": string, // the path to write the deploy script to<br>
-      "contract-name": string, // the name of the contract to deploy
+      "contract-name": string, // the name of the contract to deploy<br>
-      "result-path": string, // the path in the state to write the result to
+      "result-path": string, // the path in the state to write the result to<br>
-      "message": string // the message to print on the console
+      "message": string // the message to print on the console<br>
-    }
+    }<br>

 * __state__: ` any `

-    Receives script state.
+    Receives script state.<br>

 ### Output ports

 * __state__: ` any `

-    Sends updated script state.
+    Sends updated script state.<br>